|

 complex cognitive robots and other autonomous machines.
 In collaboration

-and Owen Holland (University of Essex, UK), I co-organized the first
+and Owen Holland , I co-organized the first

 was held at the Banbury Center of Cold Spring Harbor Laboratory